Updated: 2/10/2026

 Sure, a catchment system can be relatively simple.
 However, if you want pressurized water in your home, you’ll still need things like a pump (along with electricity to power the pump), a pressurizer, and some way to sanitize the water for drinking.

+A solar setup will require panels, an inverter, and possibly some kind of battery system.
+Read more about all the factors involved with going solar in Hawaii on the Consumer Affairs website.
 In other words, even though off-grid living on a piece of remote land in Hawai’i sounds tempting, make sure you take into account all of the costs that make that life feasible for you.
 Many will tell you that the up-front investment is more than worth it.

 Con: You May Never Feel Like You Truly “Belong” in Hawai’i

-“Hawaiian” refers to those who can trace their ancestry to back to the Native Hawaiians who originally settled these islands—Kānaka Maoli.
+If you were born in California, you might refer to yourself as a “Californian.”
+However, when it comes to the word “Hawaiian,” it’s not that simple.
+“Hawaiian” refers to those who can trace their ancestry back to the Native Hawaiians who originally settled these islands—Kānaka Maoli.
 Being born in Hawaiʻi doesn’t make you Hawaiian.
 Instead, those who live in Hawaiʻi are referred to as “Hawaiʻi residents” or kamaʻāina, (literally “child of the land”).

 Even kamaʻāina can be a complex term.
 Some believe you’re not truly kamaʻāina unless you were born in Hawaiʻi—or unless you’ve lived here for a long time.
 Newly-arrived residents may be considered malihini—strangers, foreigners.
 You may also hear the word haole, which usually refers to Caucasian people.
 (Often, it’s just a statement of fact, not an insult.
 It’s all about the tone and the context.)

 Where are we going with all this vocabulary?
 All of these words are a reminder that ancestry, identity, and origin are all critically important concepts in Hawaiʻi.
 The islands have a complex history that continues to impact its people.
 European arrival brought a lot of suffering to the Native Hawaiian people.
 The population was reduced from an estimate of 683,000 in 1778 (the year Captain James Cook arrived) to a low of 24,000 in 1920.
 The Kingdom of Hawaiʻi was overthrown in 1893, and many generations of Native Hawaiians still feel the lasting effects.
+(It’s impossible to reduce the history of the Hawaiian Islands to a few simple sentences.
+We encourage you to make your own deep-dive into Hawaiʻi’s history if you want to better understand the points of view you’ll encounter here in Hawaiʻi.)

 All of this is to say that, even if you decide to call Hawaiʻi “home,” it’s important to respect the people whose home this was originally, many of whom feel like second-class citizens on the land originally settled by their ancestors.
+It’s also important to realize that you may not ever truly “belong.”
+You may always feel like a visitor or a temporary resident.
+However, respecting the land, the culture, and the people who originally settled it will go a long way.

 Respect the Culture: Dos and Don'ts in Hawaiʻi